RonSheely/lcapy-gui/README.md

 # lcapy-gui

-This package provides an experimental GUI for Lcapy, lcapy-tk, written in Python.
+This package provides an experimental GUI for Lcapy, lcapy-tk.
 Schematics can be created and saved in a number of formats and symbolic component voltages and currents can be inspected.

 From the console it can be run as `lcapy-tk`.